 January Spotlight: Shelley Rose Kapur

-Every month, we will be spotlighting a creative with whom we have worked and whom we admire.
-We will be showcasing poems, monologues, and short stories by these writers.
-We are so excited to be able to share these voices with you!
+Every month, we will spotlight a creative who we admire.
+We will be showcasing poems, monologues, and short stories - anything you can think of.
+We are very excited to share these voices with you!